 Social and casual gaming is fuelling a boom in the sector.

-As recently as two decades ago, the E&M industry—and therefore consumers’ attention—in each market was dominated by a handful of easily identifiable players that had changed little in many years: broadcasters, film studios, record labels, news organisations, large social media platforms.
+As recently as two decades ago, the entertainment and media industry—and therefore consumers’ attention—in each market was dominated by a handful of easily identifiable players that had changed little in many years: broadcasters, film studios, record labels, news organisations, large social media platforms.
 That previously established order has been decisively ripped apart, as consumers’ attention has migrated elsewhere in rapid and unpredictable ways.

 Today, apps can come and go very quickly.
 The audio chat app Clubhouse experienced explosive growth in the first months of the pandemic, notching 34 million downloads, but faded rapidly in 2021.
 And it is now clear, for the first time, that there seems to be a limit to the growth of juggernaut platforms or apps such as Facebook and Netflix, as they may lose their ability to attract and retain attention in a world of rapidly evolving preferences and shrinking attention spans.